SeldonIO/seldon-core/doc/source/reference/upgrading.md

 ## Upgrading to 1.14

+### CRD V1

+Only the v1 versions of the CRD will be supported moving forward.
+The v1beta1 versions will remain in the Helm chart but will be not updated.
+Allowing the operator to create the CRDs will result in the v1 CRD being created so will only work on Kubernetes clusters >= 1.18.

 ### Model Health Checks

 We have updated the health checks done by Seldon for the model nodes in your inference graph.
 If `executor.fullHealthChecks` is set to true then: